Published in December 2015 · Updated in June 2019

 Over the course of ten years, wages for incense stick rollers increased dramatically and standards of living improved in line with this.
 Most notably, workers in this sector are now more likely to keep their children in education and put income aside for the future.
 In addition, SEWA successfully negotiated for medical benefits, as well as toolkits and training which will allow workers to improve their skills and productivity.
 Informal workers have gained the voice and visibility they need to continue improving their working conditions.
 The President of the Employers Association of the Incense Stick Trade described the agreement as a win-win situation and expressed confidence that all future disputes can be solved satisfactorily now that mutual trust has been established.

 Jordan’s apparel industry accounts for over 17 per cent of total exports and employs nearly 60,000 workers.
 Two-thirds of textile workers are female and over 70 per cent are migrants, who are vulnerable to unacceptable practices such as paying fees to gain access to employment.
 These practices – along with poor working conditions and low wages – had resulted in industrial action, with long, drawn-out strikes impacting negatively on productivity.

 In May 2013, a collective agreement was signed for the apparel industry in Jordan.
 The agreement covered all workers in the sector, regulating working hours and wages as well as improving occupational safety.
 The agreement eliminated distinctions between migrants and Jordanians, and between male and female workers.

-Additionally, the parties would work to ensure that no worker be charged fees for their employment.
-No worker could be made redundant for having used a labour supplier and all subcontractors automatically became parties to the agreement.
+Additionally, the parties would work to ensure that no worker is charged fees for their employment, that no worker can be made redundant for having used a labour supplier, and that all subcontractors automatically became parties to the agreement.